cbarraco/homeassistant-streamdeck/README.md

 - [x] Have the state of the switch update the action title asynchronously with the HA WebSocket API

 ## Release 2 Feature List
+- [ ] Create action that can toggle a light with specific color
 - [ ] Create action that can call an HA service
 - [ ] Create suggestions for action parameters based on existing entities in the system